 - A new section (4.6.1) on ‘Addressing climate change’ has been added to explain how the proposed structure and layout of the development (such as enabling mass transit routes, co-location of higher density development with a mass transit hub and district centre, provision and co-location of amenities in walkable neighbourhoods, provision of the linear park and strategic flood risk management) would contribute to climate change mitigation and adaptation.
 The changes draw out these intrinsic benefits more clearly.

 - Enlarged the figures within chapter 4 of the document so they are easier to read in print form.

 Milton Keynes Council submitted a bid in March 2019 to the UK Government’s Housing Infrastructure Fund (HIF) to fund the early phases of infrastructure, including highways, a primary school and health centre, that are required to enable the delivery of the allocation under Plan:MK.

 In anticipation of a successful bid, the Council commenced work on the Development Framework SPD.
 If successful, and in light of the consultation on the revised draft SPD, the Development Framework SPD would most likely be adopted towards the end of 2019.

 MKE Local Stakeholder Group

-The Council has established a Local Stakeholder Group to enable local community representatives the inform the preparation of the Development Framework and to be informed on the preparation of the HIF bid and associated technical work being undertaken to aid the preparation of the Development Framework.
+The Council has established a Local Stakeholder Group to enable local community representatives the ability to inform the preparation of the Development Framework, and to be informed on the preparation of the HIF bid and associated technical work being undertaken to aid the preparation of the Development Framework.
 The group meets approximately every month to discuss a range of issues associated with the development of Milton Keynes East.
 During October and December, workshops with the Local Stakeholder Group took place to discuss the vision and objectives for Milton Keynes East, and what development there should be like.